Everyday Healthy Recipes

 Fusilli pasta in rectangular dish.

-2. To make the quick pesto to the food processor add the basil, 2 tablespoons of oil, 2 tablespoons of water and garlic.
+3. Make pesto: To the food processor add the basil, 2 tablespoons of oil, 2 tablespoons of water and garlic.
 Blend until the basil is finely chopped.
-Season lightly and set aside.
+Season lightly to taste and set aside.

 Basil pesto sauce in blender.

-3. In a large non-stick pan heat up 2 teaspoons of oil (or use oil spray), add the diced chicken, season lightly and cook over a medium heat for about 4 minutes turning occasionally (the chicken should not be cooked completely at this point).
-Transfer the chicken into a bowl (along with the juices) and set aside while you make the sauce.
+4. Cook chicken: Cut the chicken into chunks (not too small).
+In a large non-stick pan heat 2 teaspoons of oil (or use oil spray), add the chicken, season lightly with salt and pepper and cook over a medium/high heat for 3-4 minutes turning occasionally (the chicken should not be cooked completely at this point).
+Transfer the chicken to a bowl (along with the juices) and set aside while you make the sauce.

 Cooking diced chicken in large pan.

-4. To make the sauce in a saucepan melt the butter then add the four and whisk until the mixture is smooth.
-Gradually add the milk and the stock whisking until the sauce thickens and starts bubbling.
-Remove from the heat, whisk in the quark and β…” of the parmesan and add pepper to taste.
+5. Make sauce: In a saucepan melt the butter then add the four and whisk until the mixture is smooth.
+Gradually add the milk and stock whisking until the sauce thickens and starts bubbling.
+Remove from the heat, whisk in the quark and ⅔ of the parmesan and add pepper to taste.

 Making creamy sauce for chicken pasta bake in pan with green whisk.

-5. To assemble this pesto chicken pasta bake to the casserole dish add the chicken (along with the juices), pesto and white sauce and stir thoroughly with the pasta.
+6. Assemble: To the casserole dish add the chicken (along with the juices), pesto and white sauce and stir until thoroughly combined with the pasta.

 Assembling pesto pasta with chicken and creamy sauce in rectangular dish with blue spatula.